brendenlake/CC-site/README.md

 ## Overview of topics and schedule
 - 9/9 Introduction; the classical view
 - 9/16 Prototype and exemplar theories
-- 9/23 Concepts as theories ("the knowledge view")
+- 9/23 Concepts as theories and the knowledge view
 - 9/30 Computational models of category learning (part 1)
 - 10/7 Computational models of category learning (part 2)
 - 10/15 (Note special Tuesday time due to Fall recess) Computational models of category learning (part 3)